raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Vampiric

-The creature drains its victim's blood, causing an increase in Fatigue levels.
+The creature drains its victim's blood, cauCanto an increase in Fatigue levels.
 The creature must use a bite attack, and cause damage with the bite to be able to drain blood at the rate described in the creature's description.

 #### Venomous